drew654/Mock-Locations/README.md

 <br />

 # Settings

+### Build routes on roads
+This is disabled by default.
+When it is enabled, the OSRM API is used to form a segment of the route currently being built on the map, aligned to the roads.
+When this setting is disabled, straight lines are created on the map between the points placed.

 ### Use crosshairs
 This is enabled by default.
 Turning it off will remove the crosshairs marker that is shown in the center of the map screen.
 With it off, the "add point" button will not show, so adding points to the map is only done by long pressing on the map.